d-morrison/IntroStatActivities/_book/02-study-design.md

 ### Learning outcomes

-* Explain the purpose of random sampling and its effect on scope of inference
+* Explain the purpose of random sampling and its effect on scope of inference.

-* Explain the purpose of random assignment and its effect on scope of inference
+* Explain the purpose of random assignment and its effect on scope of inference.

-* Identify whether a study design is observational or an experiment
+* Identify whether a study design is observational or an experiment.

-* Identify confounding variables in observational studies and explain why they are confounding
+* Identify confounding variables in observational studies and explain why they are confounding.

-* Identify the types of bias present in a study
+* Identify the types of bias present in a study.

 ### Terminology review